microsoft/dicom-server/docs/development/api-versioning-developers.md

 `ApiVersion prereleaseVersion = new ApiVersion(x, 0, "prerelease");`

+### Testing for breaking changes
+Currently we have a test in our pr and ci pipeline that checks to make sure that any defined api versions do not have any breaking changes (changes that are not backward compatible).
+We use [OpenAPI-diff](https://github.com/OpenAPITools/openapi-diff) to compare a baseline OpenApi Doc for each version with a version that is generated after the build step in the pipeline.
+If there are breaking changes detected between the baseline that is checked into the repo and the OpenApi doc generated in the pipeline, then the pipeline fails.

 ### How to increment the version

 1. Add a new controller to hold the endpoints for the new version, and annotate with `[ApiVersion("<desiredVersion>")]`.
 All existing endpoints must get the new version.
 2. Add the new version number to `test/Microsoft.Health.Dicom.Web.Tests.E2E/Rest/VersionAPIData.cs` to test the new endpoints.
 3. Test to verify the breaking changes were not added to the previous version(s).
+4. Do the following to add the checks in the pr and ci pipeline to verify that developers do not accidentally create breaking changes.
+    1. Add the new version to the arguments in `build/versioning.yml`.
+The powershell script takes in an array of versions so the new version can just be added to the argument.
+    1. Generate the yaml file for the new version and save it to `/dicom-server/swagger/{Version}/swagger.yaml`.
+This will allow us to use this as the new baseline to compare against in the pr and ci pipelines to make sure there are no breaking changes introduced accidentally.
+The step needs to only be done once for each new version, however if the version is still in development then it can be updated multiple times.
+5. Update the index.html file in the electron tool `tools\dicom-web-electron\index.html` to allow for the user to select the new version.

 ## Deprecation